 Your Baby at 10 Weeks Pregnant

 Listen up.
-By the end of this week, the outside ears will be developed.
-Right now they sit very low on the head, but as the head grows bigger, they'll move to the right spot on either side.
+Right now your little one's outer ears sit low on the head, but they'll move to the right spot as the head grows.
 Soon, your voice will be your little one's favorite sound.

 The whole tooth.
 Your baby's first tooth won't break through the gums until several months after birth, but tiny tooth buds are already starting to form.